stanle-cs/sdl2cpong/README.md

-# SDL2pong
+# pong in C using SDL2
-A clone of pong created using SDL2.
+A clone of pong created using SDL2 written in C.

 ![Pong](pong.png)
 A very easy two player game.